UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session08.rst

 * I don't require any specific python features (i.e. classes): use what is appropriate for your project

-* Due the Friday after the last class (December 11)
+* Due the Sunday after the last class (December 11)

 |
 |  By next week, send me a project proposal: short and sweet.